eyalroz/cuda-api-wrappers/README.md

 - CUDA v8.0 or later is recommended and v7.5 should be supported (but is untested).
 CUDA 6.x should probably be Ok as well.
 - A C++11-capable compiler compatible with your version of CUDA.
-- CMake version 2.8 or later - although you don't really need it, you can just copy the `src/` directory into your own project and just make sure to compile the non-header-only parts.
+- CMake v3.1 or later - although most of the library will work as simple headers with no building.

 ## Coverage of the Runtime API